jimbrig/obsidian_vault/Jobs/Jobs for R Devs.md

 This is a part-time / hourly gig, though could change to full time if things go well (and you’re interested).
 We’ve got the $ to pay competitive rates.

+### How to Apply
+Email us a CV / Resume and / or a link to github profile if we can see relevant contributions there.
+Contributions to well-known packages are indicative of a good fit here.
 ***

 Sources: